 Neutral selfishness: "Neutral selfishness includes looking after your own well-being in ways that do not directly and substantially involve other people," says the psychologist.
 If you're a living, breathing, yearning human being, you've been neutrally selfish at least a couple times today.
 Simply brushing your teeth, making yourself dinner, or participating in any self-care activity falls under this category.

 Bad selfishness: If you've ever done something that only benefits one person on the planet (i.e., yourself) then you've been bad selfish.
+Being selfish in bed is one example.
 "Ultimately this behavior is bad for both the selfish person and the people victimized and exploited by the selfish person," Dr. Johnson explains.
 Research suggests that acts of kindness pay off manyfold, so when we act (bad) selfishly, we're a casualty of our own actions, too.

 Even though selfishness gets a pretty bad rep, it's not always a social no-no. Just check in with who's on the receiving end of your action.
 If it's not just you, then no harm, no foul.